David-Ibe/elitecorp-website/README.md

    Certbot, paired with Let’s Encrypt, automates the process of obtaining and installing SSL certificates to enable HTTPS.
 It interacts with Apache2 to secure the website, ensuring encrypted communication between the server and users, despite challenges with DNS validation.

 4) **DNS (FREENOM)**
-   Freenom provides the free domain `elitecorrr.ml`, allowing users to access the website via a custom URL instead of an IP address.
+   Freenom provides the free domain, allowing users to access the website via a custom URL instead of an IP address.
 It manages DNS records to map the domain to the EC2 instance, though propagation delays posed challenges.

 ## CONCEPTS COVERED